Manual/Job Aid: CoViD-19: A FAQ for Clinicians

 o At least 72 hours since recovery (defined as afebrile without using antipyretics AND improvement in respiratory symptoms AND at least 10 days since symptoms first appeared.

-á Immunosuppressive agents: The American College of Rheumatology is advising usual care, holding biologic agents only if there is concern for an active infection, given risk for autoimmune flares (source: https://www.rheumatology.org/announcements ) A case series in New York suggested no increase in risk for hospitalization or adverse outcomes from baseline use of immunosuppressives or biologic agents (source: https://doi.org/10.1056/NEJMc2009567 ) and a meta-analysis showed no definitive evidence that specific cytotoxic drugs, low dose methotrexate for autoimmune disease, JAK kinase inhibitors, or anti-TNF_ agents are contraindicated (source: https://doi.org/10.3332/ecancer.2020.1022 ).
+· Immunosuppressive agents: The American College of Rheumatology is advising usual care, holding biologic agents only if there is concern for an active infection, given risk for autoimmune flares (source: https://www.rheumatology.org/announcements ) A case series in New York suggested no increase in risk for hospitalization or adverse outcomes from baseline use of immunosuppressives or biologic agents (source: https://doi.org/10.1056/NEJMc2009567 ) and a meta-analysis showed no definitive evidence that specific cytotoxic drugs, low dose methotrexate for autoimmune disease, JAK kinase inhibitors, or anti-TNFα agents are contraindicated (source: https://doi.org/10.3332/ecancer.2020.1022 ).
+There is a case report of SARS-CoV-2 persistence, recurrence, and accelerated evolution in a patient taking a range of immunosuppressives, but this appears to be the exception rather than the rule (source: https://doi.org/10.1056/NEJMc2031364 ); a survey of almost 60,000 oncology patients in Italy showed only 0.68% developed positive nasopharyngeal PCR tests in the thick of the first CoViD-19 wave (source: http://doi.org/10.1001/jamaoncol.2020.6778 ).
+A registry-based cross-sectional study of patients with multiple sclerosis identified pre-illness corticosteroid use and non-ambulatory status as risk factors beyond the usual ones; other immunosuppressive agents were not associated with increased risk (source: http://doi.org/10.1001/jamaneurol.2021.0688 )

-á Gastroenterology: The American Gastroenterological Association has published advisories on CoViD-19 and inflammatory bowel disease (there is no data suggesting increased risk of poor outcomes but suggestions are made for strategies of managing immunosuppressive agents: https://doi.org/10.1053/j.gastro.2020.04.012 ) They have also made recommendations about endoscopic procedures (https://doi.org/10.1053/j.gastro.2020.03.072 )
+· Gastroenterology: The American Gastroenterological Association has published advisories on CoViD-19 and inflammatory bowel disease (there is no data suggesting increased risk of poor outcomes but suggestions are made for strategies of managing immunosuppressive agents: https://doi.org/10.1053/j.gastro.2020.04.012 ) They have also made recommendations about endoscopic procedures (https://doi.org/10.1053/j.gastro.2020.03.072 ) A study suggested that critically ill patients were at higher risk for gastroenterologic complications such as mesenteric ischemia (source: http://doi.org/10.1001/jama.2020.19400 )

-á HIV on highly active antiretroviral therapy (HAART): A large cohort study of patients in Spain on HAART showed a fairly low rate of SARS-CoV-2 positivity, and hospitalization and death rates comparable to the general population.
-There was modest variability in mortality depending on HAART regimen of unknown significance (source: https://doi.org/10.7326/M20-3689 )
+· HIV on highly active antiretroviral therapy (HAART): A large cohort study of patients in Spain on HAART showed a fairly low rate of SARS-CoV-2 positivity, and hospitalization and death rates, which were comparable to the general population.
+Patients taking tenofovir disoproxil fumarate and emtricitabine had a lower rate of contraction and hospitalization for CoViD-19 than those taking other antiretroviral regimens, though the significance of this remains unclear (source: https://doi.org/10.7326/M20-3689 ).
+A retrospective cohort study in New York State showed some increases in risk for infection and hospitalization, though the links were not straightforward (source: http://doi.org/10.1001/jamanetworkopen.2020.37069 )

 RELIABLE AND REGULARLY UPDATED WEB SITES